devnetic/utils/docs/array.md

 ## getMinIndex(array: number[]): number

-Find the index of the minimum item of an array
+Find the index of the minimum item of an array.

 ```ts
 utils.getMinIndex([6, 4, 8, 2, 10])  // 3